MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/notes/Milestone 1.md

-# Meeting Notes: Data Science Group – Milestone 1
+# 📝 Meeting Notes: Data Science Group – Milestone 1

-## Meeting Details
+## 📅 Meeting Details: June 13, 2025

-**Date:** June 9, 2025
+**Date**: June 13, 2025
-**Time:** 9:00 AM – 10:00 AM EST
+**Time**: 9:00 AM – 10:00 AM EST
-**Location:** Virtual (Google Meet)
+**Location**: Virtual (Google Meet)
-**Attendees:** Rafaa, Shadi, Linn, Idris, Derek
+**Attendees**: Rafaa, Shadi, Linn, Idris, Derek
-**Note Taker:** Shadi
+**Note Taker**: Shadi
-**Objective:** Finalize the research question domain and assign tasks to complete Milestone 1
+**Objective**: Refine the research question and assign tasks to advance Milestone 1

 ---

-## Agenda
+### 📌 Agenda

-- Review of Milestone 1 Progress
+1. Review of Uploaded Problems
-- Task Division for Milestone 1 Files
+2. Resource Sharing for Business Problem
-- Finalize Research Question Domain
+3. Research Question Refinement
+4. Individual Retrospectives and Team Updates
-- Wrap-up and Next Steps
+5. Wrap-up and Next Steps

 ---

-## Notes

-- The meeting opened with a warm welcome, acknowledging the absence of one team member but maintaining momentum to advance Milestone 1.

-- Progress on Milestone 1 was reviewed, noting that additional work is required to finalize deliverables.
-Tasks were divided to streamline completion: communication, constraints, and learning goals were assigned, with all parts to be integrated into shared files.

-- The contributor guidelines were identified as needing completion, alongside the creation of a labeled Git tag to mark the milestone.

-- **Deadlines established:**
-  - Initial work on communication, constraints, and learning goals to be completed by **June 10, 2025, 11 AM EST**.
-  - Entire Milestone 1 due by **June 12, 2025, 11 AM EST**.

-- The three domains (Fintech, Healthcare, E-commerce) were discussed.
-The team unanimously chose to focus on **E-commerce**, specifically targeting **Returns Prediction and Reduction**.
-This topic was selected due to its relevance to retail industry challenges and its potential to enhance future job opportunities.
+### 🗒️ Key Discussion Notes

-- The meeting concluded with a plan to integrate individual contributions into shared files, finalize the research question, and meet the Milestone 1 deadline.
-Coordination will continue via **Slack** and the shared **Google Document**.
+- The meeting began with a review of problems uploaded to the shared Google Document, focusing on the **E-commerce Returns Prediction and Reduction** business problem.
+- A strategy was proposed for sharing educational resources:
+  - Each member will self-learn relevant material.
+  - Share a **maximum of two to three key resources** to avoid overload.
+- The research question, rooted in the E-commerce domain, was prioritized for refinement to ensure clarity and project alignment.
+- **Individual retrospectives** for Milestone 1 were assigned for completion before the next meeting.
+- One member announced their departure to join a group more aligned with their academic focus.
+Farewells were expressed appreciatively.
+- The meeting concluded with renewed commitment to:
+  - Share key resources
+  - Draft retrospectives
+  - Refine the research question collaboratively via Slack and Google Docs

 ---

-## Action Items
+### ✅ Action Items

-- [ ] Complete communication section by **June 10, 2025, 11 AM EST**
+- [ ] Share 2–3 resources on the E-commerce business problem – **June 16, 2025**
-- [ ] Complete constraints section by **June 10, 2025, 11 AM EST**
+- [ ] Write individual Milestone 1 retrospectives – **June 16, 2025**
-- [ ] Complete learning goals section by **June 10, 2025, 11 AM EST**
+- [ ] Consolidate retrospectives during Monday meeting – **June 16, 2025**
-- [ ] Integrate all parts into shared Milestone 1 files by **June 12, 2025, 11 AM EST**
-- [ ] Complete contributor guidelines by **June 12, 2025, 11 AM EST**
+- [ ] Refine the research question – **June 16, 2025**
-- [ ] Create labeled Git tag for Milestone 1 by **June 12, 2025, 11 AM EST**
-- [ ] Share problem ideas and updates in the [Google Document](https://docs.google.com/document/d/13iPKyEAhX499iiJYInLbcRKySS1p4R_upxixYhqclZs/edit?usp=sharing)
+- [ ] Share ideas/updates via [Google Doc](https://docs.google.com/document/d/13iPKyEAhX499iiJYInLbcRKySS1p4R_upxixYhqclZs/edit?usp=sharing)
+- [ ] Update team roster to reflect group departure – **June 16, 2025**